Aranshu/CSharp-Retail-Product-Mart/README.md

 - Run All The Api.
 - Configure the AppSetting.Json in Retail Product Management System Accouding to Api Address.
-- Now you can use Reatail Product Mart portal User Interface.
+- Now you can use Retail Product Mart portal User Interface.

 ---